doctorfree/MusicPlayerPlus/README.md

 ```

 ## Post Installation Configuration

+**[NOTE:]** Extensive post-installation steps are covered here.
+Minimal post-installation configuration required is the execution
+of the command `mpcinit`.
+If the MPD music library is located in
+the default `$HOME/Music` directory then no further configuration
+may be necessary.
+See the [Quickstart](#quickstart) section.

 After installing MusicPlayerPlus there are several recommended
 configuration steps.
 If not already configured, the MPD server
 will need to know where to locate your music library.
 This can
 be configured by editing the MPD configuration file `~/.config/mpd/mpd.conf`.

-Minimal post installation configuration required is the execution
-of the command `mpcinit`.
+Following any modification of the music library location in
+`~/.config/mpd/mpd.conf` execute `mpcinit sync`.

-### Client Configuration
+### Client Configuration (required)

 Initialize the `mpcplus` client configuration by executing the command:

 ```